-FHA home loans limits are higher in 2017, which is great news for homebuyers who want to take advantage of the low down payment option offered by FHA, in addition to homeowners thinking about refinancing.
+FHA home loan limits are higher in 2017, which is great news for homebuyers who want to take advantage of the low down payment option offered by FHA and homeowners thinking about refinancing.

 What is an FHA Home Loan?

-The Federal Housing Administration offers a low down payment home loan to American citizens.
+The Federal Housing Administration, or FHA, offers a low down payment home loan to American citizens.

 This program has been around since the 1930’s when people had difficulty purchasing homes due to times of instability resulting from the Great Depression.
-Many people couldn’t afford their mortgage, and multiple families had to live together in a single home, as foreclosures rose to staggering levels.
+As a result, many people couldn’t afford their mortgage, and multiple families had to live together in a single home, as foreclosures rose to staggering levels.

 Today, first-time homebuyers often take advantage of an FHA home loan, which allows them to use a low down payment to buy a home.
-Also, it’s easier to qualify for an FHA loan, which enables many people to buy a home who have a modest credit score.
+Also, it’s easier to qualify for an FHA loan, enabling many people to buy a home with a low credit score.